SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 SUS Items Retained:

 *   SUS03 (Easy to use) → Q4
+    "This learning method was easy to use."

 *   SUS09 (Confidence) → Q5
+    "I felt confident while learning this way."

 *   SUS01 (Frequency/Return) → Q6
+    "I would like to learn this way again."

 Excluded Items: SUS02 and SUS08 (redundant with ease of use), SUS04 (operationalized through Q9), and SUS05, SUS06, SUS07, SUS10 (require meta-cognitive awareness typically absent in children under 12).